USDA-ARS-GBRU/itsxpress-tutorial/ITSxpress-tutorial.md

 source activate qiime2-2018.6
 ```

-Install Q2_itsxpress using BioConda.
-Be sure to install Q2_itsxpres in the QIIME
+Install Q2-itsxpress using Bioconda.
+Be sure to install Q2-itsxpress in the QIIME
 2 environment, meaning you ran the step above first.

 ```